 - Snapping Hip Syndrome

-Hip arthroscopy is a relatively new surgical technique that can be effectively employed to treat a variety of hip conditions:
+Hip arthroscopy is a relatively new surgical technique that can be effectively employed to treat a variety of hip conditions, such as hip labral tears.

 Total Hip Replacement (THR) procedure replaces all or part of the hip joint with an artificial device (prosthesis) to eliminate pain and restore joint movement.